-Title: Chief & Associate Professor, Division of Infectious Diseases and Global Medicine
+Title: Professor and Chief, Division of Infectious Diseases and Global Medicine

-Research Interests: Human immunodeficiency virus (HIV), Hepatisis C virus (HCV)
+Research Interests: Human immunodeficiency virus (HIV), Hepatitis C virus (HCV)

 C. Difficile Microbiome and Molecular Biology of Viruses